dys525/COVID-19-Data-Visualization-AI-Hackathon/README.md

 2. Can we conclude that the 20s are the safest group from COVID-19?

-3. Are the conditions significantly different between the capital area (Seoul, Incheon, Gyeonggi Province) and the rest(non-capital area)?
+3. Are the conditions significantly different between the capital metropolitan area (Seoul, Incheon, Gyeonggi Province) and the rest(non-capital area)?

 ## Files